Jonny Mydland's Hjemmeside

 Montenegrine occupation of Albania 1913

-Post card showing soldiers from Montenegro, cancelled on the picture side of the card with a Montenegrine stamp in Scutaru 28th May 1913.
+Post card showing soldiers from Montenegro, cancelled on the picture side of the card with a Montenegrine stamp in Scutari 28th May 1913.

 In 1913 the Kingdom of Albania was created, but large areas with an Albanian-speaking majority were left out, like Kosovo (allocated to Serbia) and Camria (same as southern Epirus, allocated to Greece).
 The new King, prince Wilhelm zu Wied, arrived in March 1914.
 He was unfamiliar with the language and customs of the land, and left already in the first weeks of World War I.